AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/net-growth.md

 thumbnail: 3421664.jpeg
 exl-id: abcd109f-0bc6-47a9-9817-704fb8e9cb39
 ---
-# Net user growth analysis
+# Net growth

-Learn how to use the **net growth view** in Customer Journey Analytics, which provides insights around the rate at which you gain or lose users over a specific period.
+Learn how **net growth** in Customer Journey Analytics provides insights around the rate at which you gain or lose users over a specific period.

 >[!VIDEO](https://video.tv.adobe.com/v/3421664/?learn=on)